 Although moringa plant parts confer many health-benefiting qualities, it is advised to use them as a vegetable and not as medicine.
-Some traditional medicines and pharmaceuticals broadcast various healing properties of M.oleifera, which are yet to be approved by scientific and research medical fraternity around the world.
+Some traditional medicines and pharmaceuticals broadcast various healing properties of M.oleifera, which are yet to be approved by the scientific and research medical fraternity around the world.

-≻≻-Back to Home page
+≻≻-Back to Home page.

-Further reading & references:
+Further reading and references:

-1. M. oliefera- Tree of life.
+M. oliefera- Tree of life.

-4. Gopalan, C., B.V.
+Gopalan, C., B.V.
 Rama Sastri, and S.C.
 Balasubramanian.
 Nutritive value of Indian foods.
 Hyderabad, India: (National Institute of Nutrition), 1971 (revised and updated by B.S.
 Narasinga Rao, Y.G.
 Deosthale, and K.C.
 Pant, 1989).